Effective time tracking and invoicing for small teams, but lacks other workforce management features.

 Harvest Customer Support

-Although they don’t offer a chatbot, you can type in a message and your email, and an agent replies directly to your inbox.
+Although they don’t offer a traditional chatbot, the support widget lets you submit questions directly through live chat/contact forms, and replies are sent by email from a real support agent.
 The quick response I received from a human agent was impressive and ensured my issue was addressed promptly.

 The lack of phone support might be a drawback for users who prefer direct, verbal communication for resolving issues.
-Also, the support hours aren’t specified, which could mean limited availability outside of regular business hours or time zones different from the user’s.
+Likewise, businesses operating outside US business hours may experience slower response times because support is not available 24/7.

 Verdict: 8/10

-Harvest is ideally suited for freelancers, consultants, and small to medium-sized businesses that need an efficient tool for time tracking, project management, and invoicing.
-Its user-friendly interface and comprehensive integrations make it an excellent choice for teams looking to streamline their operations and maintain accurate billing.
+Harvest is ideally suited for freelancers, consultants, and small to medium-sized businesses that need an efficient tool for basic time tracking, project management, and invoicing.
+During testing, the platform felt polished, reliable, and easy to navigate, especially around invoicing, permissions, and reporting.

 FAQs